ericcornelissen/prototype-pollution-mitigation-tests/README.md

 An open question with this mitigation is whether [primitive] values can be vulnerable to prototype pollution.

+### Alternative Mitigations

+There are more mitigations that exist, but these fall outside the scope of this project (i.e. they can't be evaluated within the context of this project).

+#### `Map`

+A [`Map`] can be used instead of an object, especially when the intended use of the object is to map arbitrary keys to values.
+A `Map` cannot be used as a drop-in replacement for an object because it has a distinct API.

+The benefits of using a `Map` is that it is unaffected by prototype pollution and prevents polluting the prototype as well.

+The drawbacks of using a `Map` is that it's not a drop-in replacement and that it does not necessarily make sense in all scenarios.

+#### Linting

+Linters can be used to warn about patterns that are prone to lead to or be affected by prototype pollution.
+The benefit of using linters is that there is no runtime impact, the drawback is that it is unlikely to be 100% accurate.

+- [ESLint rule `no-prototype-builtins`] - Disallows using standard (builtin) prototype functions indirectly (e.g. `foo.hasOwnProperty()`).
+This helps with adopting the `Object.create(null)` mitigation.
+- [`eslint-plugin-security/detect-object-injection`] - Disallows non-literal
+  object entry lookup or assignment to prevent prototype pollution.

 ## License

 The source code is licensed under the `ISC` license, see [LICENSE] for the full